callum-bromley/callum-bromley/README.md

 I’m committed to continuous learning and always looking for opportunities to grow, contribute to meaningful work, and take on new technical challenges.

+## Projects:

+# Business Website:

+With having a family member with an up and coming business, I found it as an opportunity to not only help him out but use it for me to enhance on my skills.

+Although this website may come across as a more simpler project, it really gave me time to home in on React and Typescript frameworks.

+(link coming soon)

+# Motivating Mike:

+Motivating Mike is a to-do list app with attitude.
+Add tasks, choose a severity level (1–3), and pick one of three characters to encourage you — whether that’s a gentle nudge or a full-on heckle.
+The higher the severity, the more urgent (and intense) the motivation.
+Level 3 tasks always come first, so no more dodging the big stuff!

+It’s productivity with personality — built using modern full-stack tools and a focus on fun, user-first interaction.

+(link coming soon)

 <!--
 **callum-bromley/callum-bromley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.